Particular/docs.particular.net/nservicebus/msmq/troubleshooting.md

  1. Make sure that the hard disk drive has sufficient space.
  1. Purge the transactional dead-letter queue (TDLQ) under System Queues.
   * This queue acts as a recycle bin for other transactional queues, so if other transactional queues have been purged, ensure the TDLQ as well purged as well.
-  * Within the TLDQ, the Class column will show the reason the message arrived there.
+  * Within the TDLQ, the Class column will show the reason the message arrived there.
 Common messages include "The queue was purged" or "The queue was deleted".
  1. If journaling is turned on, purge messages found in journaling queue under System Queues.
 Ensure that journaling is disabled on each queue level, and only turn it on if needed for debugging purposes.
  1. Increase the MSMQ storage quota ([MSDN article](https://support.microsoft.com/en-us/kb/899612))